albertovmed/Tamagotchi/README.md

     Playing with a pet increases the pet's happiness unless he is dirty.
 If a pet is unhappy below 20 it will refuse to eat.
     If a pet its put to sleep it takes lonnger for the pet to get hungry.
     Cleaning a pet allows the increase of happiness when the play action is triggered.
-*  Every "clock" tick the hunger and age of the pet increase
+* Every tick the hunger and age of the pet increase